Vernix caseosa: Composition

 Vernix has a highly variable makeup but is primarily composed of sebum, cells that have sloughed off the fetus's skin and shed lanugo hair.
 Chemically, it is water (80%), lipids (10%) and proteins (10%).
 The lipids include ceramides, cholesterol, fatty acids, triglycerides, waxes and sterol esters, squalene, and phospholipids; multiple detailed analyses of the polar components have been done.
+The total fatty acid profile in vernix (either as part of lipids or as fatty acids) contains a variety of less common fatty acids, such as omega-7 polyunsaturated fatty acids or non-methylene-interrupted omega-3 fatty acids.

 The protein composition is relatively understudied.
 Vernix of term infants has more squalene and a higher wax ester to sterol ester ratio than preterm infants.

 Morphology

 Vernix is composed of mobile corneocytes embedded in an amorphous lipid matrix.
 Precise biological mechanisms leading to its formation are poorly understood.

-The cells are polygonal or ovoid in shape, malleable, and lack nuclei; typical thickness is 1-2 µm.
+The cells are polygonal or ovoid in shape, malleable, and lack nuclei; typical thickness is 1-2 μm.
 Nuclear ghosts are frequently observed and Acid Phosphatase Activity is nonuniform.
 Keratin filaments build a scaffold like structure which form a water-storage area.
 As opposed to stratum corneum, the vernix corneocytes lack desmosomal attachment and the lipid layer is more disordered.